kkschick/message-board-app/README.md

 Once you've done this, **please request a code review.**

-### 3. New Feature: Filtering Words
+### 3. New Feature: Clear the Messages

-Once you've got your page sending and receiving messages and updating the message wall, create a filter for your messages to take out naughty words like "bad" and "ugly" and replace them with preferred words like "good" and "awesome."
+Add a feature that clears the existing messages.
+This should reset so that just the initial "welcome" message is in the list.

-You could do this either on the client-side (in Javascript) or the server-side (in Python).
-Which do you prefer?
-Why?
+Add a button onto the HTML form that calls this.

 Once you've done this, **please request a code review.**